litmuschaos/litmus-docs/website/docs/introduction.md

   *Note:* Litmus itself is composed of microservices.
 For 2.0, more microservices are added and the the existing ones will continue to work.
 Litmus 2.0 is completely backward compatible.
 No features are deprecated.
 Migration path is about constructing new artifacts such as ChaosWorkflows that include the current chaos experiments in use by the users.

-A high level comparison between Litmux 1.x and Ltimus 2.0 providing a holistic view of the feature addition you get  in Litmus 2.0.
+A high level comparison between Litmus 1.x and Litmus 2.0 providing a holistic view of the feature addition you get  in Litmus 2.0.

 | Litmus 1.x            | Litmus 2.0                            |
 | --------------------- | ------------------------------------- |